unphased/nexrad-level-2-data/README.md

 - Allow for processing of "chunks" in addition to entire volume scan archives.
 	- Chunks (real time data) is provided by Unidata in the s3 bucket `s3://unidata-nexrad-level2-chunks/`
-	- Full archives are provided by Unidata in the s3 bucket `noaa-nexrad-level2`
+	- Full archives are provided by Unidata in the s3 bucket `s3://noaa-nexrad-level2`
+	- When processing a chunk all data may not be populated in the resulting object.
+This is deatiled in [UPGRADE.md](UPGRADE.md)
 - Improve error reporting by throwing when data is not present or invalid elevations or scans are accessed.
 - Unify the data accessor functions (breaking change)
 - Follow NOAA convention of the lowest elevation being 1, and properly sort elevations above 1 into a sparse array (breaking change)
+- Provide a mechanism for consolidating data read from several chunks.

 ## Install